- — Kosher, Raw, Sproutable, Vegan

 Whole green lentils have pale or mottled green beans that are small in size with a somewhat peppery flavor.
 The beans retain their shape after cooking quite well, so they are often added to salads and other side dishes.
 They are also fast to cook since you do not have to presoak it.

 If you want to add a cholesterol-lowering fiber to your diet, you should definitely try our whole green lentils.
 This product also provides unique benefits by preventing blood sugar levels from rising right after a meal.
 Some people call green lentils a nutritional giant because a cup of cooked lentils contains 230 calories.
 Other remarkable health benefits include the following:

 - Green lentils are rich in both soluble and insoluble dietary fibers.
 The former helps you get cholesterol out of your body, while the latter increases stool bulk and prevent diverticulosis and bowel syndrome.

-- Eating more green lentils significantly reduces the risk of death from a heart disease.
+- Eating more green lentils significantly reduces the risk of death from heart disease.
 This is partly due to a large amount of magnesium and folate.
 Magnesium helps your body prevent heart attacks, and folate regulates the methylation cycle.

-- By eating green lentils, you increase your iron stores that are used for creation of hemoglobin and key enzyme systems for metabolism.
+- By eating green lentils, you increase your iron stores that are used for the creation of hemoglobin and key enzyme systems for metabolism.
 Having enough iron is especially important for women as they often experience iron deficiency during pregnancy.